flutter/website/assets-and-images.md

 ## Specifying assets

-Flutter uses the `flutter.yaml` file to identify assets required by an application, as shown in the
+Flutter uses the `flutter.yaml` file to identify assets required by an app, as shown in the
 [Introduction to Flutter's Widget Framework](/widgets-intro/).
 A typical `flutter.yaml` file might include something like the following: